Vanille-N/tree-beamer/examples/README.md

 |Reorder Write-Read  |`w-keep/`   | `tb` only reports UB if a Write is performed, `sb` always reports UB           |
 |Reorder Read-Read   |`r-swap/`   | `tb` allows it the reordered version, `sb` reports UB                          |

+See further documentation inside the `main.rs` of each example.
+Some additional details and reasonings are shown in the corresponding slides.